kapawlak/temp_lab_host/Courses/6/CL/xlab0_homeexperiment.md

 :::Intro (Welcome to PHYS6CL!| Microwave | Meltable Foodstuffs --- Pasta, Chocolate, or Melting Cheese| Ruler|Microwave-Safe Plate --- Please make sure that your plate explicitly says this)
 Welcome back to the 6-series laboratory course.
 For our refresher lab, we will evaluate a quick home experiment to measure a fundamental property of light — its speed through space — using chocolate.
 Yes, *chocolate* .
-If you have access to chocolate ;;;Or pasta or cheese;;; and a microwave, you are encouraged to try the experiment yourself.
+If you have access to chocolate and a microwave, you are encouraged to try the experiment yourself.

 While the measurement of the speed of light is interesting, and will hopefully give you a tangible sense of some of the topics discussed in the accompanying lecture course, we will also embark on some new experimental skill sets: intermediate error analysis and quantitative comparison of results.
 :::